-The Central Labor Council (CLC) Working Group brings together labor educators, researchers and unionists interested in promoting the work of central labor bodies and state federations.
+The State Federation and Central Labor Council (CLC) Working Group brings together labor educators, researchers and unionists interested in promoting the work of AFL-CIO central bodies.

 Check Out Our Research at https://uale.org/clc-resources

 University of MIcigan

 To learn more about the working group, or to join, please contact Jason Kozlowski.